ongr-io/ElasticsearchBundle/Resources/doc/mapping.md

 > Nested types can be defined the same way as objects, except `@ES\Nested` annotation must be used.

-The difference between `@ES\Embedded` and `@ES\Nested` is in the way that they are indexed by the Elasticsearch.
+The difference between `@ES\Embedded` and `@ES\Nested` is in the way that the Elasticsearch indexes them.
-While the values of the fields in embedded objects are extracted and put into the same array with all the other values of other embedded objects in the same field, during the indexation process, the values of the fields of nested objects are stored separately.
+While the values of the fields in embedded objects are extracted and put into the same array with all the other values of other embedded objects in the same field, during the indexation process, the values of the fields of nested objects stored separately.
 This introduces differences when querying and filtering the index.

 ### Multi field annotations and usage

-Within the properties annotation you can specify the `field` attribute.
+Within the properties annotation, you can specify the `field` attribute.
 It enables you to map several core types of the same value.
 This can come very handy, e.g. when you want to map a text type with analyzed and not analyzed values.